agsamkin/monitoring-system/metrics-consumer/README.md

 # Metrics consumer service

-The service takes metrics from Kafka topics "metrics-topic" and saves them to the database.
+The service retrieves metrics from Kafka "metrics-topic" topics and stores them in a database.
 The service provides a REST API for viewing metrics.
 API documentation is available by clicking here: [http://[host]:[port]/api-doc.html]().